A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Related Work

 \subsection{Sleep Scoring with Wearable EEG Devices}

 Recent research has increasingly focused on evaluating wearable EEG devices for sleep staging, primarily by benchmarking their performance against the gold standard of PSG.
 A systematic review by De Gans et al. \cite{de2024sleep} analyzed 60 studies encompassing 34 unique EEG-based wearables, highlighting a surge in interest, with over half of the reviewed publications appearing from 2020 onward.
 The reviewed devices demonstrated promising accuracy in sleep staging, often approaching that of PSG.
 However, the vast majority of studies were conducted in controlled, clinical settings, with only 12\% of them validating wearables in home environments.
-Moreover, all approaches relied on fully labeled datasets, leaving the potential of label-efficient training paradigms, such as SSL, largely unexplored.
-Our work addresses this gap by systematically evaluating SSL for sleep staging using wearable EEG data.
+Moreover, most approaches relied on fully labeled datasets, leaving the potential of label-efficient training paradigms, such as SSL, largely unexplored.
+Khalique et al. \cite{khalique2025label} provided an important first step toward integrating SSL with portable EEG for in-home sleep scoring.
+Nonetheless, the scope of their work is limited to a single SSL method and training setting.
+Our study conducts the first comprehensive evaluation of SSL for wearable EEG sleep staging, comparing multiple state-of-the-art SSL methods across different evaluation scenarios using both clinically annotated and large-scale unlabeled home recordings to analyze label efficiency, representation quality, and cross-dataset generalization.

 Across the main categories of wearable EEG systems, headband devices like the Dreem headband have shown strong agreement with PSG, achieving 83.5\% accuracy and 83.8\% F1 score for automatic sleep staging against expert consensus \cite{arnal2020dreem}.
 Hsieh et al. proposed an eye mask-based system that integrates EEG and EOG sensing with mobile deep learning, obtaining over 86\% overall agreement with manual PSG annotations in four-class sleep scoring \cite{hsieh2021home}.
 The in-ear EEG sensor developed in \cite{nakamura2019hearables} enabled home-based five-stage automatic sleep classification with 74.1\% accuracy and a Cohen's kappa of 0.61 versus PSG.
 Validated in a clinical sample, the UMindSleep single-channel EEG forehead device achieved sensitivities above 79\%, specificities over 83\%, and kappa agreements ranging from 0.69 to 0.79 when compared to PSG in four-class sleep staging \cite{chen2023validation}.
 The WPSG-I portable PSG system demonstrated high agreement with standard PSG, with 95.8\% accuracy ($\kappa$ = 0.92) for manual scoring and 89.7\% ($\kappa$ = 0.80) for automated staging \cite{li2025exploring}.
 Finally, the HARU patch-type forehead EEG system, using a multi-sensor sheet and deep learning-based staging, reached 78.6\% accuracy and a macro F1 score of 73.4\%, showing performance comparable to clinical PSG in healthy participants \cite{matsumori2022haru}.